El Camino Francés

 El Carnaval

-Unlike Navidad, el Carnaval has no fixed dates, but it is usually between the middle of febrero and the beginning of marzo (March).
-The duration can also vary a bit depending on the town, but it finishes on Miércoles de Ceniza (Ash Wednesday) and starts at least 3-4 days before that.
+The duration can vary depending on the town, but it usually finishes on Miércoles de Ceniza (Ash Wednesday) and starts at least 3-4 days before that.
+Some Carnivals are much longer than that.

-What should you expect?
+What should you expect from Carnival?

 The desfiles will disrupt traffic and even general walking around town, so it might be a good idea to find out in advance if/when there will be one (mostly between Saturday and Tuesday and quite likely one on Ash Wednesday to finish off the celebrations).